inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 Eureka!
 		-- Archimes
-There is no such ing as an ugly woman -- ere  only e ones who do not know how to make emsves attractive.
+There is no such ing as an ugly woman -- ere  only e ones who do not know how to  emsves attractive.
 		--  Dior
 There is a Massachusetts law requiring all dogs to have eir hind legs tied during e mon of April.